Followers

 "Ayaṃ Abhidhammo piṭakato Abhidhamma piṭakaṃ, nikāyato Khuddhaka nikāyaṃ"

-Majority of books of Khuddaka Nikāya were compiled after the first council.
-According to the report of the first council after rehearse the Dhamma and Vinaya consigned to the group of monks to protect Dhamma and Vinaya.
-In Pāli canon include two kind of the preaching’s,
+Majority of books of Khuddaka Nikāya were compiled after the First Council.
+According to the report of the First Council after rehearsing the Dhamma and Vinaya consigned to the group of monks to protect Dhamma and Vinaya.
+In Pāli canon include two kinds of the preachings:

 Therefore, the stages in development of Pāli Tipiṭaka were in alerted period.

-Stags in the development of Sutta Piṭaka with scholars and commentators views
+3. Stages in the Development of Sutta Piṭaka with Scholars and Commentators Views

 "Atthānaṃ sūcanato, suvuttato ca savanato ca sudanato ca, suttānā suttasabhāgato ca, suttaṃ suttanti akkhātaṃ"